The Data-Driven Censored Newsvendor Problem: Cost of Demand Censoring in the Data-Driven Newsvendor

 {\Cref{fig:minimax_risk_figure} illustrates the dependence of the minimax risk $\risk$ and the minimax optimal ordering quantity $\qrisk$} on $\lambda$, as it interpolates between these two extremes.
 For $\Gminus(\lambda) < \rho$, even with infinitely many historical samples, for any policy that outputs $q^\pi$, there exists a distribution in the ambiguity set that can make it such that the policy over- (resp., under-) orders, causing constant regret. {This can be seen in \Cref{fig:risk_b}, where $\risk > 0$ for all $\lambda < \qopt_G$.} As $\lambda$ increases from 0 (and $\Gminus(\lambda)$ increases as a result), $\risk$ strictly decreases.
 This reflects the phenomenon that, as the observable boundary increases, the size of the ambiguity set decreases, which causes a decrease in information loss.
 Once $\lambda$ reaches $\qopt_G$ (i.e., $\Gminus(\lambda)\geq \rho$), we have a phase transition, with $\risk = 0$.
-The problem becomes identifiable, with vanishing regret being achievable throughout this region.
-Hence, \Cref{thm:minimax-risk-identifiable} highlights that \emph{the newsvendor problem is remarkably robust to demand censoring, for a wide range of values of $\lambda$.}
+The problem becomes identifiable, with vanishing regret being achievable throughout this region, despite the fact that demand remains censored by the historical ordering quantities.
+Hence, \Cref{thm:minimax-risk-identifiable} highlights that, for a wide range of values of $\lambda$, demand censoring is not a barrier to effective decision-making.